CONCACAF GIRLS UNDER-17 - NBC SVG

-St Vincent and the Grenadines will play their opening match against the Bahamas, in the CONCACAF Girls Under-17 Football Championship at 6:00 this afternoon in Williamstad, Curacao.
-St Vincent and the Grenadines will compete in Group D with the Bahamas, Curacao and Guyana.
+St Vincent and the Grenadines and Curacao played to a 2-2 draw in Group D of the CONCACAF Girls Under-17 Football Qualifying Championship in Curacao yesterday.

-Today’s other matches will be between St Lucia and Anguilla, and Honduras and Bonaire in Group A in Honduras; Antigua and Barbuda against Martinique, and Dominica versus the Cayman Islands in Group B in the Cayman Islands; St Kitts and Nevis opposing the U.S Virgin Islands, and Barbados against Belize in Group C in Barbados.
+Also yesterday, Belize defeated St Kitts and Nevis 4-3 in Group C in Barbados.
+Guyana beat the Bahamas 3-1 also in Curacao in Group D. Martinique won from Dominica 5-0 in Group B in the Cayman Islands.
+Barbados had the better of the U.S Virgin Islands 1-0 in Group C in Barbados.
+And St Lucia overwhelmed Bonaire 16-0 in Group A in Honduras.

 Advertisement